-MechSE’s 65 full-time faculty are all active in research and publish in high-impact journals, such as Science, Nature, Applied Physics Letters, and more.
-Even more impressive, Engineering at Illinois faculty are ranked first among our peers in the number of publications per faculty.
-On average, 20 or more of the papers written by senior professors are cited more than 10 times.
-More than half have received young investigator awards from the National Science Foundation (NSF) or Department of Defense.
+MechSE’s approximately 60 full-time faculty are active in research and teaching, and they consistently publish in high-impact journals, such as Science, Nature, Applied Physics Letters, and others.
+Grainger Engineering faculty are ranked first among our peers in the number of publications per faculty.

-Research expenditures of $25 million allow faculty and students to advance knowledge in key fundamental areas such as biomechanical sciences, fluid mechanics, solid mechanics, thermodynamics and heat transfer, applied physics, chemistry, dynamics and controls, computational science and applied math.
+Research expenditures of $25 million allow faculty and students to advance knowledge in the key fundamental areas of biomechanics, fluid mechanics, solid mechanics and materials, thermodynamics and heat transfer, applied physics, dynamics and controls, computational science and applied math, and chemistry.

-MechSE's undergraduate program is currently ranked 7th, and our graduate program is ranked 6th best (tie) in the U.S., according to US News & World Report.
+MechSE's undergraduate program is currently ranked #7 in the U.S., and our graduate program is ranked 4th, with a #3 ranked online master's program, (US News & World Report).